 The 10 x 10-inch "Carlsson Cube" can be placed unobtrusively on the floor or on a shelf, and sounds best with the angled drivers pointed toward the center of the room.
 The omni-directional speaker design allows sound to be dispersed evenly throughout your acoustic space.
 So, no matter where you are in the room in relation to the OD-11, you'll be able to hear your music clearly and accurately.
-One to four OD-11s can be together at the same time and linked together wirelessly, and there’s a switch on the unit that allows you to declare whether the speaker is on the left or the right.
+One to four OD-11s can used be together at the same time and linked wirelessly, and there’s a switch on the unit that allows you to orient a speaker as left or right channel.

 The OD-11 has been built for seamless interaction with the iPhone or iPad via Wi-Fi, allowing you to use your portable device to stream music directly to the speaker, or to control streaming from a different source, such as your computer’s iTunes library, or a cloud-based service, such as Soundcloud or Spotify.
 This is all made possible using Orthoplay, a user-friendly companion iOS app available as a free download from the Apple App Store.
 In addition, Orthoplay also features switchable bass and treble boosts for adding a little extra oomph to your listening experience, and an intuitive step-by-step graphical helper to assist you through the process of getting the OD-11 setup correctly on your Wi-Fi network, and properly talking to your iOS device.
 There is also a desktop-browser version of Orthoplay with much of the same functionality as the iOS app, but with a cool feature that allows you to drag and drop songs from Soundcloud to create your own playlists for streaming to the OD-11.